Moomin (1969 TV series): Main characters

-Her body color is the same as Moominpappa's, and like the in the original work, she wears a red and white striped apron.
+Her body color is the same as Moominpappa's, and as in the original work, she wears a red and white striped apron.

 She values her handbag so much that if she loses it, she gets so upset that she can't do her chores.
 She is not as generous as in the original story, but she is a kind, good wife and wise mother who supports her family.

 She had won a beauty contest held in the Moomin Valley, which is how she met Moominpappa.